megaa/SparkCluster/README.md

 spark-submit --master yarn --deploy-mode cluster --driver-memory 8g --executor-memory 1g --executor-cores 1 ~/test/spark/python/tit.py
 ```
 ### Note:
-It is suggested that `--executor-memory` should be at least 1g
+1. It is suggested that `--executor-memory` should be at least 1g
+2. Add `--num-executors` to specify the number of executors to be allocated

 ## YARN debug utility
 In /home/megaa/stuff/hadoop-2.9.2,